deyavuz/ds105a-spotify-research/README.md

 ### 🥁 Research Question
 Is there a difference between top pop hits by male and female musical artists?

+### 🎹 Variables
+I have decided to operationalize "differences" in top pop hits by using the Genius API and supplementing my research by looking at song lyrics.
+So my variables are as follows:

+Independent variable: Song lyrics of top 10 songs of top artists Dependent variables: Themes/patterns present in lyrics

 ### 🎺 Hypothesis
 Based on my brief literature review, I am predicting that: